• Skip to primary navigation

 2 - Asiago Cheese

-Asiago cheese is an Italian delicacy known for its plethora of uses in countless recipes and displays of culinary talent – yet it confounds many with its subtle allure.
+Asiago cheese is an Italian delicacy known for its many uses in countless recipes and displays of culinary talent - yet it confounds many with its subtle allure.

 It has a pleasant, semi-firm texture that melts when brought to room temperature but softens further as it melts into a decadent fondue or cheesy cream sauce.

-This is ideally complemented by a pleasantly piquant flavor that tantalizes the taste buds and elevates any dish it touches.
+This is ideally complemented by a pleasantly piquant flavor that tantalizes the palate and improves any dish it touches.

 For those looking to use Fontinella cheese instead, the strong saltiness of the Asiago may be substituted for the tartness of Fontinella in equal parts.